TERMS AND DEFINITIONS

 Budget - The estimated amount you will incur as expenses over the course of the academic year including tuition, books, fees, living, and traveling expenses.
 The school uses guidelines established by federal regulations to determine the budget.
 Also known as the Cost of Attendance (COA).

-Cost of Attendance (COA) – see Budget.
+Cost of Attendance (COA) – Expected Family Contribution = Financial Need

 Default - Failure to make loan payments or otherwise honor a loan’s terms.
 You will be reported to credit bureaus and there are several legal and economic ramifications of being in default.

 Dependent Student – A student who does not meet any of the criteria listed for an independent student as defined by the US Department of Education (see Independent Student).
 Federal guidelines are used to determine dependency status and eligible parent.
 The IRS definition of custodial parent is used to define eligible parent for dependent students.

 Disbursement – The process by which financial aid funds are made available to students for use in meeting tuition, fees, room and board, and other school charges.
 Funds are applied directly to the student's account and any excess funds are then made available to the student as a refund via check.

 Expected Family Contribution (EFC) - The amount of money that a family is expected to contribute to the student's education.
 The EFC is determined by the Federal Processor and consists of the parent and student contribution, the student's dependency status, family size, number of family members in school, taxable and nontaxable income, and assets.
 It is used to determine a student’s eligibility for need-based financial aid and is located on the Student Aid Report (SAR).

 Federal Processor - The federal government’s computer system that analyzes the information on the FAFSA, calculates the official Expected Family Contribution (EFC), and sends out the Student Aid Report.